brownnjasmine/CS3110/README.md

-# CS3110
+# Silly Duck Website for CS3110 - Programming the Mobile Web
-Website work for my Programming the Mobile Web Class This is a website that hosts all of my resume information.
-TODO includes adding a picture, making a stylesheet for print, making it look decent
+A sandbox website used for learning various concepts such as RESTful actions, Web page design, Polling, and hosting a web server via AWS.
+Themed around silly duck pictures.